sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-shell-theme-yaru</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Yaru GNOME Shell Theme
+Short desc    : Yaru GNOME Shell Theme
 URL          : https://community.ubuntu.com/c/desktop/theme-refresh
-Лицензия     : GPLv3+ and CC-BY-SA
+License      : GPLv3+ and CC-BY-SA
-Описание     : Yaru theme is the default theme for Ubuntu, entirely backed by the community.
+Descript     : Yaru theme is the default theme for Ubuntu, entirely backed by the community.
              : This is the theme that is shaped by the community on the Ubuntu hub, turned into
              : the default theme starting from Ubuntu 18.10 Cosmic Cuttlefish.
              :